supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/22-Synapse-purview.md

     ```

 5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
-6. When prompted, enter a suitable password for your Azure SQL Database.

-    > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
+6. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
 While you are waiting, review the [What's available in the Microsoft Purview governance portal?](https://docs.microsoft.com/azure/purview/overview) article in the Microsoft Purview documentation.

 > **Note**: After running the setup script, if you are presented with errors regarding failure of lakedb resource not being deployed/available; please consider deleting the **dp-203-xxxxxx** resource group and then re-run the psscript.